You-nike-ee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1. Create a script that creates an alias
+0. Create a script that creates an alias
+1.
+2. Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.